wacncontent/CustomizeTool/addCommentOutput/articles/batch/batch-dotnet-get-started.md

 ## Step 5: Delete the resources

-Because you are charged for resources in Azure, <!-- deleted by customization it's --><!-- keep by customization: begin --> it is <!-- keep by customization: end --> always a good idea to delete resources if you no longer need them.
+Because you are charged for resources in Azure, it's always a good idea to delete resources if you no longer need them.

 ### Delete the tasks